EladVaknin/Data-Structure/ReadMe.md

 #  Data Structure

-- This project presents data structure implementations that i wrote for a Data Structure course in 2020.
+- This repo presents data structure implementations that i wrote for a Data Structure course in 2020.